Isaac Hayden

-Isaac Scot Hayden (born 22 March 1995) is a professional footballer who plays as a defensive midfielder or centre-back for club Queens Park Rangers.
+Isaac Scot Hayden (born 22 March 1995) is a professional footballer who plays as a defensive midfielder for EFL League One club Leyton Orient, he is also the club captain.
 Born in England, he plays for the Jamaica national team.

-Hayden is a product of Arsenal's youth academy.
-A versatile player, he can also play as a centre-back or full-back.
+Hayden is a product of Arsenal's youth academy, making his professional debut for the club in 2013.
+He then joined fellow Premier League side Newcastle United in 2016 on a five-year deal, making over 200 appearances for the club, spending time on loan at Norwich City, Standard Liège, Queens Park Rangers, and Portsmouth, before leaving Newcastle permanently in 2025.

+Born in England, Hayden is a former English youth international, having played for his country in various youth ranks.
+Besides England, he was also eligible to represent Jamaica through his father.
+In November 2024, he switched his alliance and was called up to the Jamaican senior squad for the first time.

 Early life

 Hayden was born in Chelmsford, Essex and played for Southend United until he was 13 years old, when he moved to London to join Arsenal's Academy.

 Club career

 Arsenal

 Hayden made his full debut for Arsenal in the third round of the League Cup in September 2013 against West Bromwich Albion.
 He started the away match playing in midfield and was substituted after 84 minutes for Kristoffer Olsson.
 Arsenal eventually won the game on penalties at The Hawthorns.
 On 23 September 2014, Hayden made a second appearance for Arsenal, playing at centre-back in another League Cup third-round game, a 2–1 home defeat against Southampton in September 2014.